AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 1. Drag and drop the **[!UICONTROL Month]** dimension on top of the **[!UICONTROL Day]** dimension to change the reporting from daily to monthly.

-Your **[!UICONTROL Commerce Events]** report is now ready, showing how users viewed products, added products to their wish list, saved products for later or even purchased your products.
+ Your Commerce Events report is complete.

 ![CJA Projects 16](assets/cja-projects-16.png)

-Do not forget to save your project!
+>[!NOTE]
+>
+>Save your project before proceeding.

 #### Fallout

-Based on the previous report, you want to visualize the fallout in the commerce funnel: how many users that viewed products did also add products to carts.
-And how many users that added products to their carts also saved these products for later.
-And so on.
+Next, you'll build a fallout visualization for the commerce funnel that shows how many users that viewed products added these products to their cart, and from there, how many users saved these products for later.

 1. Select ![Add](https://spectrum.adobe.com/static/icons/workflow_18/Smock_AddCircle_18_N.svg) within the **[!UICONTROL Commerce]** panel and from the popup select ![Fallout](https://spectrum.adobe.com/static/icons/workflow_18/Smock_ConversionFunnel_18_N.svg) (representing the Fallout visualization).